KayeleePaulino/codepath_homework/README.md

 <img src="2022-11-03 01-26-48.gif">

--Once the packet is forwarded, the attacker is logged in using the Victim's session ID
+- Once the packet is forwarded, the attacker is logged in using the Victim's session ID

 ## Green